awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/s3-prefixes.md

 + `Prefix` can't contain `!{firehose:error-output-type}`\.
 + Neither `Prefix` nor `ErrorOutputPrefix` can be greater than 512 characters after they're evaluated\.
 + If the destination is Amazon Redshift, `Prefix` must not contain expressions and `ErrorOutputPrefix` must be null\.
-+ When the destination is Amazon Elasticsearch Service or Splunk, and no `ErrorOutputPrefix` is specified, Kinesis Data Firehose uses the `Prefix` field for failed records\.
++ When the destination is Amazon OpenSearch Service or Splunk, and no `ErrorOutputPrefix` is specified, Kinesis Data Firehose uses the `Prefix` field for failed records\.
 + When the destination is Amazon S3, the `Prefix` and `ErrorOutputPrefix` in the Amazon S3 destination configuration are used for successful records and failed records, respectively\.
 If you use the AWS CLI or the API, you can use `ExtendedS3DestinationConfiguration` to specify an Amazon S3 *backup* configuration with its own `Prefix` and `ErrorOutputPrefix`\.
 + When you use the AWS Management Console and set the destination to Amazon S3, Kinesis Data Firehose uses the `Prefix` and `ErrorOutputPrefix` in the destination configuration for successful records and failed records, respectively\.
 If you specify a prefix but no error prefix, Kinesis Data Firehose automatically sets the error prefix to `!{firehose:error-output-type}/`\.
 + When you use `ExtendedS3DestinationConfiguration` with the AWS CLI, the API, or AWS CloudFormation, if you specify a `S3BackupConfiguration`, Kinesis Data Firehose doesn't provide a default `ErrorOutputPrefix`\.
++ You cannot use `partitionKeyFromLambda` and `partitionKeyFromQuery` namespaces when creating ErrorOutputPrefix expressions\.

 ## Example prefixes<a name="s3-prefix-examples"></a>